defano/wyldcard/README.md

 `bottom`      | Returns or sets the bottom-most border of the part's location, moving the part vertically but not affecting its height.
 `bottomRight` | Returns or sets the bottom-right coordinate of the part.
 When set, this property adjusts the part's position on the card but does not affect its `height` or `width`.
 This property accepts a _point_ value consisting of a comma-separated _x_ and _y_ coordinate, for example, `"10, 100"`
 `contents`    | Returns or sets the value of this object, as set or retrieved via HyperTalk's `put` and `get` commands.
 For example, `put "hello" into button id 0` sets the contents of the button to "Hello".
 This value could be retrieved with `get the contents of button id 0`.
 `enabled`     | Returns or sets whether the button or field is enabled.
 When disabled, the part appears "grayed out".
 Note that disabled parts continue to receive user interface generated messages such as `mouseUp` or `mouseEnter`.
 May also be set with the `enable` and `disable` commands.
+Not applicable to `window` parts.
 `height`      | Returns or sets the height of the part (in pixels) `id`          | Returns the part's ID.
 Each part has a globally unique ID that is assigned by HyperCard at creation and cannot be changed.
 `left`        | Returns or sets the left-most border of the part's location, moving the part horizontally but not affecting its width.
 `location`    | Returns or sets the center point of the part.
 Also available as the `loc` property.
 `name`        | Returns or sets the script-addressable name of the part (on buttons, this value determines the label or text that appears drawn on the button)
+`number`      | Returns the _number_ of the part, a value representing its order relative to other parts of the same type.
 `rectangle`   | Returns or sets the rectangle of the part, equivalent to getting or setting the `top`, `left`, `height` and `width` properties together.
 This property only accepts a _rectangle_ value, consisting of two, comma-separated point coordinates representing the top-left and bottom-right positions of the part, for example `"10, 10, 100, 100"`.
 This value is also accessible as `rect`.
 `right`       | Returns or sets the right-most border of the part's location, moving the part horizontally but not affecting its width.
-`script`      | Retrieves or replaces the current script of the part `top`         | Returns or sets the top-most border of the part's location, moving the part vertically but not affecting its height.
+`script`      | Retrieves or replaces the current script of the part; not applicable to `window` parts.
+`top`         | Returns or sets the top-most border of the part's location, moving the part vertically but not affecting its height.
 `topLeft`     | Returns or sets the top-left coordinate of the part.
 When set, this property adjusts the part's position on the card but does not affect its `height` or `width`.
 This property only accepts a _point_ value consisting of a comma-separated _x_ and _y_ coordinate, for example, `"10, 100"`
 `width`       | Returns or sets the width of the part (in pixels)